Kirtisingh99/ADIDAS-DASHBOARD/README.md

 # ADIDAS-DASHBOARD
-I have created a interactive dasboard on the Microsoft Excel on the Adidas Sales.
+I have created an interactive dasboard on the Microsoft Excel on the Adidas Sales.